Daryl Mack

 Daryl Linnie Mack (August 28, 1958 – April 26, 2006) was an American man who was executed in Nevada for murder.
 Mack was sentenced to death for the October 1988 rape and murder of Betty Jane May in Reno.
 The murder went unsolved for twelve years until DNA evidence linked him to the crime.
 He was already in jail at the time, having been sentenced to life in prison without parole for the April 1994 murder of Kim Parks.
 He was sentenced to death, waived his appeals and asked to be put to death.
 Mack was executed via lethal injection at Nevada State Prison on April 26, 2006.
 He remains the most recent person executed in Nevada.

+Background

+Mack had a lengthy criminal history.
+He had prior convictions for battery causing substantial bodily harm, burglary, and two counts of possession of stolen property in 1980, burglary and possession of stolen property in 1983, and conspiracy to commit larceny in 1991.
+He also had multiple disciplinary violations in prison since his incarceration in 1994.

 Murders

 On October 28, 1988, the body of 55-year-old Betty Jane May was found in her basement room at a boarding house in Reno, Nevada.
 Her neighbor, Steven Floyd, found the body.
 An autopsy was carried out the next morning.
 Medical experts concluded that she had been raped and then strangled to death.
 The murder would go unsolved for twelve years.

 On April 8, 1994, the body of 35-year-old Kim Parks was found in a motel room in Reno by a maid.
 She had been strangled to death with her own bra.
 According to police, Parks worked as a prostitute and was a regular guest at the motel.
 She had registered into the motel late at night on April 6.
 The autopsy determined she had been killed on April 7.
 Blood discovered on a bedsheet in the room was not hers.
 An employee of the motel reported to police that they had seen Parks with Mack at the motel.
 Through a seizure order, police took a sample of Mack's blood, which matched the blood from the crime scene.
 Mack was arrested and charged with murder.